Quick Start

 The response body format is defined by your view’s query function.
 The counter example returns JSON:

-curl -s -X POST "https://api.primatomic.com/logs/$LOG_ID/views/counter/query?after=1" \ -H "Authorization: Bearer $TOKEN" \ -H "Content-Type: application/octet-stream" \ --data-binary ""# Response: {"count":1}If you omit the after parameter, the service may return stale results.
+curl -s -X POST "https://api.primatomic.com/logs/$LOG_ID/views/$VIEW_ID/query?after=3" \ -H "Authorization: Bearer $TOKEN" \ -H "Content-Type: application/octet-stream" \ --data-binary ""# Response: {"count":25}The counter processed all three events: 10 + 20 - 5 = 25.

 Service Guarantees